Kathleen Cody (actress): Television

-Cody has guest-starred in numerous prime time television shows, including 3 episodes of Gunsmoke with actors James Arness, James Whitmore, Richard Jaeckel, Buck Taylor, Nicholas Hammond and Louise Latham; The Partridge Family with David Cassidy; Doc Elliot with James Farentino; the Love, American Style segment "Love and the Model Apartment" with Davy Jones as her newlywed husband; Barbary Coast with William Shatner and Doug McClure; The Waltons with Richard Thomas, Ralph Waite, and Will Geer; Cannon, guest-starring in a dual role with William Conrad, Mitch Ryan, and Ralph Meeker; Three for the Road with Vincent Van Patten; and Barnaby Jones with Buddy Ebsen and Kristoffer Tabori; and Dirty Sally with Jeanette Nolan.
+Cody has guest-starred in numerous prime time television shows, including 3 episodes of Gunsmoke with actors James Arness, James Whitmore, Richard Jaeckel, Buck Taylor, Nicholas Hammond and Louise Latham; The Partridge Family with David Cassidy; Doc Elliot with James Farentino; the Love, American Style segment "Love and the Model Apartment" with Davy Jones as her character Ruth's newlywed husband Ray; Barbary Coast with William Shatner and Doug McClure; The Waltons with Richard Thomas, Ralph Waite, and Will Geer; Cannon, guest-starring in a dual role with William Conrad, Mitchell Ryan, and Ralph Meeker; Three for the Road with Vincent Van Patten; Barnaby Jones with Buddy Ebsen and Kristoffer Tabori; and Dirty Sally with Jeanette Nolan.

-In 1976, Cody was cast in the starring role of "Snowy" in a pilot television series, entitled The Cheerleaders, which was directed by Richard Crenna.
+In 1976, Cody was cast in the starring role of Snowy in a television pilot, entitled The Cheerleaders, which was directed by Richard Crenna.
 The show was a situation comedy about the "misadventures of Snowy, B.J., and Beverly, three fun-loving high school girls.
 The pilot episode focuses on the girls, members of the cheerleading team, as they perform embarrassing pledge week antics for a sorority house they hope to join."
 The story takes place in a small California town during the 1950s.
 Starring alongside Cody were Debbie Zipp, Theresa Medaris, Mary Kay Place and Darel Glaser.
 The show was broadcast on August 2, 1976.

-Film appearances
+Film

 In 1973, Cody left New York to appear in her first Hollywood film, Hot Summer Week (later entitled Girls on the Road), along with Ralph Waite and Michael Ontkean, who was also making his American film debut.
 Cody's appearance in Hot Summer Week prompted Walt Disney Studios to invite her to screen-test for work with their studios.
 The successful audition resulted in Disney Studios signing her to a three-picture contract.
 She was the last actress signed to a contract by Disney Studios, since Annette Funicello.

-Snowball Express, directed by Norman Tokar, was the first film Cody completed for Disney Studios and was followed by Charley and the Angel, directed by Vincent McEveety and starring Fred MacMurray and Cloris Leachman as her parents, as well as Harry Morgan.
-Her love interest was portrayed by Kurt Russell.
-In 1974, Leachman was nominated for a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her portrayal of Nettie Appleby in the film.
+Snowball Express, directed by Norman Tokar, was the first film Cody completed for Disney Studios and was followed by Charley and the Angel, directed by Vincent McEveety and starring Fred MacMurray and Cloris Leachman as her character Leonora Appleby's parents Charley and Nettie, as well as Harry Morgan.
+Her love interest Ray Ferris was portrayed by Kurt Russell.
+In 1974, Leachman was nominated for a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance at the 31st Golden Globe Awards.
 The film was released on March 23, 1973.
 However, the film was a major flop for Walt Disney Productions, with negative reviews and a huge financial loss.

 Cody completed her three-picture deal with Disney, appearing in the film Superdad, again directed by Vincent McEveety.
-She starred in the film along with Bob Crane and Barbara Rush, as her parents.
-The film also starred Kurt Russell, portraying Cody's love interest for the second time, and Bruno Kirby and Ed Begley, Jr. The film was released on December 14, 1973.
+She starred in the film along with Bob Crane and Barbara Rush, as her character Wendy McCready's parents Charlie and Sue.
+The film also starred Kurt Russell as Bart, portraying Cody's love interest for the second time, and Bruno Kirby and Ed Begley, Jr. The film was released on December 14, 1973.